Having doubts about uni? You're not the only one

 "Whatever you choose to do, universities are still open to you.
 We have students from many different backgrounds, and most of the time it won't make a difference to your application having had a couple of false starts along the way."

 There's no age limit on going to university, but it's common for anyone outside the straight-after-A-level age group to worry about their age.

-"Certainly not!" said Myles.
+"Certainly not!" said Hannah.
 "Students of all ages come and study at university.
-Never think you're too old; around about 15% of our students are mature students (over 21 at the start of their course), and that number is going up all the time."
+Never think you're too old; around 20% of our students are over the age of 24 and that number is going up all the time."

 How do I choose the right course?